melange-re/melange-re.github.io/docs/getting-started.md

 Run:

 1. `esy install` to build and make all dependencies available
-2. `esy shell` to enter a melange development environment
+2. `esy shell` to enter a Melange development environment